nyanlinnthant4430/DevOps_World_Population/Readme.md

 ## Phase 8: Follow the Code of Conduct

-* Maintain professional and respectful communication.
+* Communicate respectfully and professionally at all times.
-* Ask questions or clarify requirements early.
+* Raise questions or request clarification as early as possible to avoid misunderstandings.
-* Document assumptions, bugs, or design decisions in the code or project wiki.
+* Record any assumptions, issues, or design decisions in the codebase or project documentation.

 ---